Student loans without a credit check

 Are loans for students with no credit easily available?

 If you’re talking about federal student loans, then yes.
-You can apply for federal student loans by submitting a FAFSA application online.
+You can apply for federal student loans by submitting a FAFSA.
 The purpose of these loans is to help students who are in need of financial assistance in order to pursue a higher education.
 Credit checks and co-signers are not required.